 Communicate bad news early and often.

 Don’t avoid or delay delivering the news when an ecommerce order goes awry.
 Communication about disruptions such as delays, incomplete delivery attempts, or damaged orders is critical.
 People usually forgive the occasional mishap if they feel like they matter to you.
-In fact, Narvar’s most recent consumer study found that 98% agreed on the following: “Even if it’s bad news, I feel better if the company tells me about it as soon as possible.”
+In fact, Narvar’s recent consumer study on customer communication found that 98% agreed on the following: “Even if it’s bad news, I feel better if the company tells me about it as soon as possible.”
 Proactive, frequent, and honest communication throughout the customer journey is a great way to build trust and can greatly reduce the impact of snags.

 Avoid the dreaded “WISMO” (Where Is My Order?) call by communicating with a customer when an order is expected to ship, if and when that status changes, when it actually ships, and when it has arrived.